cyverse-de/cyverse-de.github.io/osg/short-term.md

 There are three job status codes that can be used in the wrapper script: `running`, `completed` and `failed`.
 A status update with the status code `running` should be sent immediately after the job configuration file is parsed.
 This informs the user that the job has started.
-The wrapper script may send as many `running` job status updates as it wants.
-It is often helpful to send job status updates when the wrapper script is about to start downloading files, about to kick off the analysis itself, and about to start uploading output files.
+It is also helpful to send job status updates when the wrapper script is about to start downloading files, about to kick off the analysis itself, and about to start uploading output files.
+These job status updates can be very helpful when troubleshooting failed jobs in the DE, so it's recommended to err on the side of sending too many status updates rather than too few.

-The other two status codes, `completed` and `failed`, are intended to be sent only once just before the wrapper script exits.
-If the job completed successfully then the status code should be `completed`.
-Otherwise, it should be `failed`.
+The other two status codes, `completed` and `failed`, are intended to be sent exactly once just before the wrapper script exits.
+If the job completes successfully then the status code should be `completed`.
+Otherwise, the status code should be `failed`.
+The DE uses these status codes to notify the user that the job has finished and to trigger cleanup tasks, so it's important to make sure that one of these updates is sent for each analysis if possible.

 ## Retrieving Input Files